-With March Madness right around the corner, you better believe I have a great game day recipe for you.
-Check out these addictive Sticky Korean Chicken Wings!
-Make these and you’ll be happy even if your bracket is busted!
+With lots of wonderful sports right around the corner, you better believe I’m brining you some great game day recipes over the next few weeks.
+Chicken wings are always on my must-make list for sports parties and these addictive Sticky Korean Chicken Wings are some of my favorite wings!
+Make these and you’ll be happy even if your team loses.

 The thing that makes these wings special is a special sauce using Gochujang Korean chili sauce!
 Luckily, you can find it in most grocery stores these days, which is great because it has a really unique spicy/sweet flavor.
 You need it for these wings!